PinkShnack/TEMUL/doc/curvature_marios_publication.rst

 negligible.
 See "Landau and Lifshitz, Theory of Elasticity, Vol 7, pp 47-49, 1981" for more details.
 One can use any :python:`func` input that can be used by :python:`scipy.optimize.curve_fit`.

-This function has been adapted from the MATLAB script written by Dr. Marios Hadjimichael for the publication "M. Hadjimichael *et al*, Metal-ferroelectric supercrystals with periodically curved metallic layers, Nature Materials 2020".
-This MATLAB script can also be found in the `TEMUL repository <https://github.com/PinkShnack/TEMUL>`_ in the folder "TEMUL/publication_examples/PTO_marios_hadj".

 Import the Modules and Load the Data